Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

 Originally published earlier.

-Discuss: Black Friday blowout on Amazon device deals: $20 Fire TV, $30 Fire tablet lead the price cuts
+Discuss: Black Friday blowout deals on Amazon devices: $20 Fire TV, $30 Fire tablet lead the price cuts

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.